 - There is no language requirement, but some previous study of Japanese is recommended in order to facilitate daily life in Tokyo and navigating a Japanese university

-- Graduate student in Architecture, Landscape Architecture, or Interior Architecture.
+- Open to graduate students in Architecture, Landscape Architecture, or Interior Architecture.
 Graduate students from the UO campus in Eugene or Portland are eligible.

 - 4 years of Japanese language required, or level N3 on JLPT exam

 - Major in Architecture, Landscape Architecture, or Interior Architecture